-A British newspaper could face legal action over an interview with Lance Armstrong which was published this week, Cyclingnews learned Friday.
+A British newspaper could face legal action after publishing an interview with Lance Armstrong this week; Cyclingnews learned Friday.
 Betsy Andreu, the wife of Armstrong's former teammate Frankie Andreu, felt the November 18 article published in The Guardian had labeled her as a liar, and has hired a lawyer in response.

 In the interview, Armstrong responded to questions about the Andreus' testimony that they heard him admit to using banned substances during his treatment for cancer in 1996.